 I’m so blessed to be able to write full time and I’m so happy I can share that with you as readers!
 People need our stories, so keep going on your publishing journey.
 You don’t know who’s waiting to read your book. 🤗

-And if you’re ready to take your writing seriously, sign up to start getting my tips to be a more productive writer.
-It’s how I was able to write over a million words this year – so I know it works.
+And if you’re ready to take your writing seriously, sign up for the more productive writer course.
+It breaks down the steps I took to able to write over a million words this year – so you know it works.
 Get all the details here.

 And for more reading around the blog, check out these articles: